alanryn/tako-developer-test/index.md

 ### Instruction

-1. Create a “members only” page, that is only accessible to registered + logged in members who are tagged “vip.”
+1. Create a &ldquo;members only&rdquo; page, that is only accessible to registered + logged in members who are tagged “vip.”
 In addition, create a link in the navigation menu to the members only page that is only visible to logged in members with the appropriate vip tag.

 ### Answer

 - Create a new template called `page.member.liquid` in the `templates` folder.
 This will be the template for the Member page.

-- Create a new page called `Member`.
+- Create a new page called `Member Alan Ryan`.
 Make sure the page uses the `page.mamber.liquid` template ( if you don't see the the template, it is only available in the dropdown list after the theme is published)

-- While in the Shopify Admin, add a new menu with a `Member` page link.
-This menu will relplace the regular menu when a customer is logged-in and tagged as "vip".
+- While in the Shopify Admin, add a new menu called `Member Menu Alan Ryan` with a `Member` page link.
+This menu will replace the regular menu when a customer is logged-in and tagged as &ldquo;vip&rdquo;.

 - Optional: Add a message in case a non-vip member gets to the member page without being logged in or tagged as "vip":